What is Walmart Marketing Mix?

-- Secure shipping methods that ensure the highest level of service for customers who purchase online
+- They provide secure shipping methods that ensure the highest level of service for customers who purchase online.

-- Reliable warranties and replacement policies for a majority of their items sold, which give customers peace of mind when purchasing from Walmart
+- Walmart offers reliable warranties and replacement policies for a majority of their items sold, which give customers peace of mind when purchasing.

 Walmart Marketing Mix – Place